 In no time at all, the band, Oral Groove (usually written in all lower case letters ala e.e. cummings), became almost everything to me.
 It set me on a path that I'm still on, one that I never would have started along if it weren't for that band.

-It wasn't just the band, either -- it was the friends that suffered through every show.
-We jokingly referred to them as the Oral Groupies (Anne and J-Sully, in particular, deserve a special shout-out here), but they weren't really there for the music so much as there to support us.
+It wasn't just the band that changed me, it was the friends that suffered through every show.
+We jokingly referred to them as the Oral Groupies (Anne and J-Sully, in particular, deserve a special shout-out here), but they weren't really there for the music so much as to support us.

-We were in the trenches of adolescence and we did everything you would imagine high school kids would do, but I think we did it a little bit differently.
-In a strange way, we formed our own clique.
-I had a few other friends and I did a few other things, but everything revolved around the band.
+We were in the trenches of adolescence and we did everything you would imagine high school kids would do.
+We formed our own clique.
+I had a few other friends and I did a few other things, but in the end everything revolved around the band.

 I would be a very different person today if I hadn't joined Oral Groove.
 I don't know, exactly, who that person would have been, but I can guarantee that I would not have liked him as much.